 Inside the Academy is a free, open-source website that features archives of video interviews with America’s most distinguished and influential educational researchers.
 Inspired by the Emmy-award winning television program, “Inside the Actors Studio,” this resource captures the passion of these world-renowned academics in an engaging format, offering viewers asynchronous, forever opportunities to get to know, and in some cases remember, some of the best and most inspirational educational scholars of our time.
-Accessible online throughout the world, the show yields approximately 2,000 viewers per month from, in order of viewership, the U.S., Canada, the U.K., Mexico, Australia, Philippines, Germany, India, Brazil, and Columbia among others.
+Accessible online throughout the world, the show includes 21 interviews and yields approximately 2,000 viewers per month from, in order of viewership, the U.S., Canada, the U.K., Mexico, Australia, Philippines, India, Columbia, Brazil, and Germany among others.

 We at Mary Lou Fulton Teachers College at Arizona State University invite you to share the personal and professional journey of each honoree by exploring Inside the Academy.
 Meet each researcher through enlightening and often entertaining interviews hosted by the show’s creator and Associate Professor Dr. Audrey Amrein-Beardsley.
 Enjoy this unique opportunity to view customized photo gallery collections and read candid reflections from family and friends.
 If you would like to learn more, or if you find this resource particularly useful for graduate students and courses, suggestions for further reading and curriculum vitae are also available for each honoree.
 We hope you will continue to visit Inside the Academy to see our latest interviews with Academia’s finest scholars.

 Also watch a special video tribute featuring Inside the Academy honorees.

 Read more about the latest updates to Inside the Academy on ASU News and watch a synopsis video.

 Please send all questions and comments to Inside the Academy.
 We look forward to hearing from you.